YHKok/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567` Edits the phone number of the 1st person to be `91234567`.
 *  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
 *  `edit 3 n/Alex Yeo par/Keith` Edits the name and parent of the 3rd person to be `Alex Yeo` and their parent to be `Keith`.
-(Assuming `Keith` is a Parent that already exists in the address book)
+(Assuming `Keith` is a Parent that already exists in EduConnect)

 ### Locating persons by name, role or tag: `find`